Diacylglycerols

 Diacylglycerols (or "diglycerides") are esters of the trihydric alcohol glycerol in which two of the hydroxyl groups are esterified with long-chain fatty acids.
 They can exist in three stereochemical forms (see our web document on Triacylglycerols (part 1) for a discussion of nomenclature).
 When the stereochemistry is unknown or when the mixture is racemic, sn-1,2- and 2,3-diacylglycerols are sometimes termed α,β-diacylglycerols while sn-1,3-diacylglycerols may be designated α,α’‑diacylglycerols.

-sn-1,2-Diacylglycerols tend to be minor components of most tissues and membranes in quantitative terms, but in animal cells, they are required as intermediates in the formation of many glycerolipids while functioning also in many cellular processes as second messengers, which respond to external stimuli to modulate vital biochemical mechanisms.
-They are the only one of the three stereoisomers that function in this way, and they are synthesised and metabolized by innumerable enzymes at spatially different cellular locations, each with distinct enzymatic properties and selectivities.
+sn-1,2-Diacylglycerols tend to be minor components of most tissues and membranes in quantitative terms, but in animal cells, they are required as intermediates in the formation of many glycerolipids while taking part also in many cellular processes as second messengers, which respond to external stimuli to modulate vital biochemical mechanisms.
+They are the only one of the three stereoisomers that act in this way, and they are synthesised and metabolized by innumerable enzymes at spatially different cellular locations, each with distinct enzymatic properties and selectivities.

-Biosynthesis of 1,2-diacylglycerols via phosphatidic acid
+Figure 2.
+Biosynthesis of sn-1,2-diacylglycerols via phosphatidic acid. |

-Most phosphatidic acid is generated de novo via the Kennedy pathway with glycerol-3-phosphate as the precursor, but a second mechanism involves the action of a specific phospholipase D on phosphatidylcholine.
+Most phosphatidic acid is generated de novo via the Kennedy pathway with glycerol-3-phosphate as the precursor, but a second mechanism involves the action of a phospholipase D on phosphatidylcholine.
 The last can be a direct precursor for diacylglycerol production via the action of phospholipase C (see below), and they are also formed as intermediates from monoacylglycerols during the biosynthesis of triacylglycerols by the monoacylglycerol pathway.
 During the biosynthesis of sphingomyelin, 1,2‑sn‑diacylglycerols are produced from phosphatidylcholine by an exchange reaction with ceramide catalysed by the sphingomyelin synthases SMS1 and SMS2 in the trans-Golgi and plasma membrane; a related pathway may be present in some pathogenic fungi.

 sn-1,2-Diacylglycerols can be formed as intermediates in the catabolism of all glycerolipids and during digestion of dietary lipids in the intestines by hydrolysis by lipases.
 In humans, the lingual lipase hydrolyses the ester bond in the sn-3 position of dietary triacylglycerols preferentially, thus generating mainly sn‑1,2‑diacylglycerols, while pancreatic lipase subsequently produces a racemic mixture of the sn‑1,2- and 2,3-isomers on the way to further digestion products such as monoacylglycerols.
 In contrast, adipose tissue triacylglycerol lipase generates racemic 1,3‑diacylglycerols with 2,3-diacyl-sn-glycerols, and these are hydrolysed further by the hormone-sensitive lipase (see the web page on triacyl-sn-glycerols.

-Hydrolysis of phosphatidylinositol to diacylglycerols by phospholipase C
+Figure 3.
+Hydrolysis of phosphatidylinositol to sn-1,2-diacylglycerols by phospholipase C |

-Diacylglycerols function then by increasing the concentration of calcium ions in the cell, which stimulates the translocation of the various iso-enzymes of protein kinase C to the inner face of the plasma membrane.
+Diacylglycerols act to increase the concentration of calcium ions in the cell, which stimulates the translocation of the various iso-enzymes of protein kinase C to the inner face of the plasma membrane.
 There, the main PCKs (α, β and γ) are bound in a 1:1 ratio to the sn‑1,2‑diacylglycerols at a highly conserved cysteine-rich ‘C1’ domain, which consists of a sequence of 50 amino acids with a characteristic motif.
 Other conserved regions such as the ‘C2’ domain assist in membrane recruitment of the kinase by interaction with anionic phospholipids, often by a mechanism triggered by Ca2+.
 Phosphatidylserine can serve this purpose, but there is a strong preference for phosphatidylinositol 4,5-bisphosphate, mediated by a basic patch distal to the Ca2+ binding site that targets these PKC isoenzymes selectively to the plasma membrane.
 A second novel group of PCKs (δ, ε, η, θ) contain tandem C1 domains, which bind diacylglycerols, and a C2 domain that is not responsive to Ca2+ and does not assist in membrane binding.
 At the same time, by exposing small areas of the apolar regions of neighbouring lipids, they improve the hydrophobic interactions with other proteins within membranes thereby affecting their activities.

 Thus, protein kinase C enzymes regulated by lipid second messengers contain one or more membrane-targeting modules, which result in protein kinase activation, typically by relieving autoinhibitory constraints.
-They are involved in both short- and long-term modifications of normal cellular physiology with more than a hundred substrates identified to date, but in consequence, diacylglycerols have a role in the pathophysiology of many disease states.
-As they accumulate in many different organs of obese patients, this can lead to the disruption of metabolic homeostasis and the development of diabetes and associated metabolic diseases.
+They are involved in both short- and long-term modifications of normal cellular physiology with more than a hundred substrates identified to date, and in consequence, diacylglycerols have a role in the pathophysiology of many disease states.
+As they accumulate in many different organs of obese patients, for example, this can lead to the disruption of metabolic homeostasis and the development of diabetes and associated metabolic diseases.

 Other functions: Diacylglycerols bind to protein kinase D, a cytosolic serine-threonine kinase that in turn binds to the trans-Golgi membrane network and regulates transport of proteins to the cell surface; in the absence of diacylglycerols, protein transport is blocked.
 In this context, those diacylglycerols generated by the action of sphingomyelin synthase may be important.
 The identification of non-kinase receptors of sn-1,2-diacylglycerols, many but not all of which have the conserved C1 domain, has revealed new and strategic functions in regulating cellular responses and in cytoskeletal remodelling.
 In migrating endothelial leader cells, phospholipase C signalling is restricted to the front to generate a diacylglycerol gradient that by interacting with the integrated Ca2+ control system promotes persistent forward migration.
 Diacylglycerols are believed to interact with the insulin signalling cascade and thence of glucose uptake in skeletal muscle.
 They are one of the precursors of the endocannabinoid 2‑arachidonoylglycerol with its own distinctive signalling properties.